uncled1023/IRCBot/readme.txt

 1) Copy all of the contents from the newest build in the release folder to a directory on your local machine
 2) Run IRCBot.exe
 3) Click Tools>Configuration and configure your bot's settings
-4) Click File>Disconnect and then File>Connect to restart the bot with the new configuration
+4) Select the Server you added from the server list and click Connect, or restart the Bot application.

 ---------------------
 Bugs/Feature Requests